tdwg/website/conferences/2024/biss-abstract-submission/index.md

 ## Collection (Session)

 Each `Collection` (in ARPHA) represents an [organized session](/conferences/2024/sessions/) accepted for SPNHC-TDWG 2024, including posters, lightning talks, and contributed oral presentations.
-Verify your session here.
+Please select the session to which you submitted your abstract in Oxford Abstracts unless you have been notified that your abstract was moved to a different session. _If your session does not appear in the list, choose CTRB02._

 Click `Collections` on the top navigation bar of your manuscript (top right of figure below) for a drop-down list of sessions.
 Choose the appropriate collection for your abstract.
 Designating a Collection is critical, as your abstract cannot be directed to the proper editors without this assignment.
 Note that both authors and editors have the ability to [designate a collection](https://arpha.pensoft.net/tips/Add-to-Article-Collections).